Plathond-com-Organization/silentcow/src/pages/blog/2019-10-28-the-beautiful-solve.md

 title: The Beautiful Solve
 date: 2019-10-28T16:07:09.229Z
 description: >-
-  TL;DR

-  There is a big difference between solving a cube and speedcubing.
-The aim here is to let you experience your body on autopilot.
+  ....
+Your brain is freaking out as you navigate and experience all sorts of new things.
+From finger movements, hand placements, color patterns, 3-dimensional perspectives and a new vocabulary all combine into an utter cognitive overload.
 featuredpost: true
 featuredimage: /img/dsc_0929.jpg
 tags:
-  - ''
+  - beginner learn2solve david
 ---
+## TL;DR

+There is a big difference between solving a cube and speed cubing.
+The aim here is to let you experience your body on autopilot.

+## It has it's challenges

 When you first commit to acquiring the skills to solve a 3x3 cube — you constantly hit barriers that you need to overcome.